 Courses taught at Peabody and Johns Hopkins:

-Forthcoming: “The ‘Yidishe Paganini’: Sholem Aleichem’s Stempenyu, the Music of Yiddish Theater, and the Character of the Shtetl Fiddler,” Journal of the Royal Musical Association 139.1 (2014): 89-136.
+“The ‘Yidishe Paganini’: Sholem Aleichem’s Stempenyu, the Music of Yiddish Theatre, and the Character of the Shtetl Fiddler,” Journal of the Royal Musical Association 139.1 (2014): 89-136.
 Winner, ASCAP Deems Taylor/Virgil Thomson Award.

 “‘An Essential Expression of the People’: Interpretations of Hasidic Song in the Composition and Performance History of Ernest Bloch’s Baal Shem,” Journal of the American Musicological Society 65.3 (Autumn 2012): 777-820.

 “‘On the String in the Peasant Style’: Performance Style in Early Recordings of Béla Bartók’s Romanian Folk Dances,” in Performers’ Voices Across Centuries, Cultures, and Disciplines, ed.
 Ann Marshman (Imperial College Press, 2011).

 “Recent Research on Musical Performance and Sound Recording,” Musica Humana 2.1 (Spring 2010): 89-98.

 “Leaving Kazimierz: Comedy and Realism in the Yiddish Film Musical Yidl Mitn Fidl,” Journal of Music, Sound, and the Moving Image 3.2 (Autumn 2009): 159-93.

 “Music of the ‘Folks-Neshome’: ‘Hebrew Melody’ and Changing Musical Representations of Jewish Culture in the Early Twentieth Century Ashkenazi Diaspora,” Journal of Modern Jewish Studies 8.2 (July 2009): 151-72.